Volvo V60 Review & Prices

 This is where the V60 feels most at home.
 The Volvo eats up motorway miles in quiet comfort.

 Volvo is renowned for its comfortable and supportive seats, and the ones in the V60 are brilliant on long journeys.
-There’s powered adjustment with a memory function on Plus cars, and the passenger gets the same if you upgrade to Ultimate spec.
+There’s powered adjustment with a memory function on Plus cars, and the passenger gets the same if you upgrade to Ultra spec.

 The ride is comfortable at high speeds, although we’d stick with the standard 19-inch alloys rather than upgrading to 20-inch wheels if you want to keep things smooth and serene.